Getting financial support for your internship abroad.

-- EU internship contract between university, companies and students
+- EU internship contract between the university, the student and the company or institution offering the internship

-- Accompaniment during the internship by one contact person each in the home university and in the company
+- Support throughout your internship from a contact person at your home university and another in the company/institution

 - Academic recognition of the internship

-- Home university holds a valid Erasmus University Charter (ECHE)
+- Home university has a valid Erasmus University Charter (ECHE)

-- Training periods are not eligible for funding in EU institutions or organisations, as well as in national diplomatic missions and organisations managing EU programs
+- Funding is not available for internships in EU institutions or organisations, national diplomatic representations or organisations that run EU programmes

-- Compulsory participation in the European Commission's online language test in the working language (currently available for DE, EN, ES, FR, IT, NL) before the beginning of mobility and after the end of the stay (no eligibility criteria for the Erasmus + program)
+- Compulsory participation in an online language test set by the European Commission in the relevant working language (currently available for Dutch, English, French, German, Italian and Spanish) before the beginning and once again at the end of your stay (this will not affect your eligibility for Erasmus+ funding)

 - Denmark, Finland, Great Britain, Ireland, Iceland, Liechtenstein, Luxembourg, Norway, Sweden